-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-Yes/No 6.
-Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes(No) If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes/No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes(No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes/No (ii) Did this work involve any changes to the window or door openings?
-Yes/No (iii) Please describe the changes made to the windows doors, or patio do approximate dates when the work was completed): oors (with Please give any guarantees which you received for this work to your soli agent. citor or estate
+5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
+Yes / No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor as a possible for the purchaser.
+Yes / Ne b. documents and your solicitor or estate agent will arrange to obtain them: Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes / No (ii) Did this work involve any changes to the window or door openings?
+Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (w dates when the work was completed): vith approximate Please give any guarantees which you received for this work to your solicitor or e state agent.

-• Central heating I. Is there a central heating system in your property?
+a.
+Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes No/ Partial If you have answered yes or partial - what kind of central heating is there?
+Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-ELECTRIC STORACE If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed? - (ii) Do you have a maintenance contract for the central heating system?
-Yes/No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
+Gas boiler If you have answered yes, please answer the three questions below: b.
+When was your central heating system or partial central heating system installed?
+3 year ago new boiler c.
+Do you have a maintenance contract for the central heating system?
+Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
+When was your maintenance agreement last renewed?
 (Please provide the month and year).
-3. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes/No 9.
-Issues that may have affected your property - a.
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes / No 9.
+Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes/No b.
+Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes / No b.
 Are you aware of the existence of asbestos in your property?
-Yes(No) If you have answered yes, please give details:
+Yes / No If you have answered yes, please give details: